 - Then, again go to cell C19 and insert the formula.

 At this moment, the COUNTIF function counts the specific text “Blue” from the C5:C15 range.

-- Excel COUNTIF with Greater Than and Less Than Criteria
+- Excel COUNTIF to Count Cells Greater Than 1

-- How to Apply COUNTIF Between Two Cell Values in Excel
+- How to Use Nested COUNTIF Function in Excel

 Using COUNTIF Function to Count Cell That Contains Partial Text from Another Cell in Excel